cambardell/WWDC-Playgrounds/README.md

 # WWDC-Playgrounds
 A place to put WWDC experiments as I follow along in the sessions.
 Open a PR if you have some sample code based on WWDC to share!

-Anyone can contribute, just mark the file with beginner, intermediate, or expert.
+## Contributing
+Either link to your repo in README.md, or add your files to this repo itself, and open a PR.
+Include a short description.